stkisengese/news-intelligence-nlp-platform/README.md

 - **Positive:** `compound score >= 0.05`
 - **Neutral:** `compound score > -0.05` and `compound score < 0.05`
 - **Negative:** `compound score <= -0.05`

+## Scandal Detection

+Scandal detection is implemented to identify articles that report on environmental disasters linked to specific companies.
+This system uses semantic similarity to connect organizations with ESG (Environmental, Social, and Governance) risk-related keywords.

+### Methodology

+The process involves the following steps:
+1.  **Keyword Definition**: A predefined list of keywords and phrases related to environmental disasters (e.g., "oil spill," "deforestation," "emissions scandal") is maintained.
+2.  **Entity-Sentence Extraction**: For each article, the system extracts sentences that contain the names of organizations identified by the NER module.
+3.  **Embedding Generation**: The predefined disaster keywords and the extracted entity-sentences are converted into high-dimensional vectors using a sentence-transformer model.
+4.  **Similarity Calculation**: The cosine similarity is computed between the keyword embeddings and the sentence embeddings.
+A high similarity score indicates a potential link between a company and a disaster event.
+5.  **Scandal Scoring**: The similarity scores are aggregated to produce a final "scandal score" for the article.
+This score reflects the likelihood that the article is reporting on an environmental scandal.

+### Embedding Model

+The system uses the `all-MiniLM-L6-v2` sentence-transformer model.
+This model is chosen for its efficiency and strong performance on semantic similarity tasks.
+It maps sentences and paragraphs to a 384-dimensional dense vector space and is ideal for clustering or semantic search.

+### Similarity Metric

+**Cosine Similarity** is used to measure the semantic distance between the disaster keywords and the article sentences.
+This metric is well-suited for high-dimensional spaces and effectively captures the contextual closeness of the texts, regardless of their length.

+### Keyword Selection

+The disaster keywords were carefully selected to be specific and unambiguous to minimize false positives.
+The list includes terms that are strongly associated with environmental incidents and corporate malfeasance.
+The keywords are regularly reviewed and updated to ensure relevance.